 If you own a small business and it stops generating sales for several weeks in a row, what are you going to do about it?
-This is a question a lot of small business owners find very difficult to answer, particularly those that operate in seasonal industries such as food, hospitality and retail.
+This is a question a lot of small business owners find very difficult to answer, particularly those that operate in a seasonal business such as food, hospitality and retail.

 Here are 3 tips that can help you: